pliablepixels/zmMagik/README.md

   * Try changing the learning rate of the background extractor
   * See if using a different Background extractor for `fgbg` in `globals.py` helps you (read [this](https://docs.opencv.org/3.3.0/d2/d55/group__bgsegm.html#gae561c9701970d0e6b35ec12bae149814))
   * Fiddle with kernel_clean and kernel_fill in `globals.py`
+* Using "Yolo" extraction mode is great, but it overlays complete rectangles
+  * Yeah, unlike "background_extraction" yolo doesn't report a mask of the object shape, only a bounding box
+  * I'll add masked R-CNN too, you can try that (will be slower than Yolo)
+  * Maybe you can suggest a smarter way to overlay the rectangle using some fancy operators that will act like its blending?

 * `find` doesn't find my image
   * Congratulations, maybe no one stole your amazon package